pravison/menuai/README.md

 # menuai
-menuai is igital menu for restaurants
+menuai is digital menu for restaurants